Mr7F/sublime-jumper/readme.md

 # Sublime - Select Next Char
 Press a shortcut, then a key to select the next / previous character corresponding to the key pressed.

-You can also select everything between the current selection and the target character.

 Because of the way shortcut work in sublime, you need to run `create_keybind.py` in order to generate the shortcut file.

 An other shortcut can select the next / previous text matching the current selection.